 Berg likes switching between a triple barrel waver and a 1.25-inch curling iron.
 She applies a texture or a sea salt spray to boost the hair’s natural texture.

 To touch up second-day hair without washing everything, take a curling iron to throw a few curls in there!

 Need ideas?
 Check out these inspiring photos on how to wear beach waves for short hair.

 This is a shattered lob, as it has lots of texture for a beachy flowy vibe!
 When getting beach waves, curl in the opposite directions.
 When you curl the top part of your hair, curl straight up at the base to ensure all that volume stays in place.

 Ombre and balayage specialist, Yvette Sandoval, from Salon Amore’ in Gilbert, AZ, says, “use Bumble and Bumble thickening line for all the volume, and Moroccan Oil texture sprays to give it lots of texture and that messy beachy wave.”

 Sandoval adds, “the shattered lob is a very versatile cut and will look good on women with any type of hair.
 Styling may take more effort with certain types of hair and texture but can be achieved with the right beachy hair products and proper education from your stylist.”

 Ocean Waves on Short Hair

 To achieve ocean waves on short hair, use sea salt spray, then scrunch, then let loose.
-These three easy steps to get this suave chill-out style, especially for women with black fine hair!
+These three easy steps to get this suave chill-out style, especially for women with fine hair!

 Beach Waves for Short Hair Overnight